 - Ask follow up questions.
 Sometimes when we don’t understand or agree our first step is to articulate our disagreement or why the other person is wrong.
 This is a good time to invite further understanding.
 A great way to do that is to ask follow up questions.
 If you don’t have a well-formed question, a favorite catch-all is “say more” or “tell me more” or “can you walk me through that?”

-As we prepare for an unprecedented school year and continue in an unprecedented year of life, it is more urgent than ever that organizations, schools, and districts push forth systems of routinely listening to your families, staff, and community.
+As we prepare for another school year and continue on in a post-pandemic world, it is more urgent than ever that organizations, schools, and districts push forth systems of routinely listening to your families, staff, and community.